pmcal/pmcal.github.io/index.md

 title: "Home"
 ---

 Welcome!
-I'm Pedro — a software engineer and AI developer at **SAP Signavio**.
+I'm Pedro, a software engineer and AI developer at **SAP Signavio**.

 I began my journey in theoretical physics, earning a PhD from the **University of Amsterdam**, where I focused on Quantum Chromodynamics and collider physics.
 I then continued my research at **DESY** in Hamburg as a postdoctoral fellow, working on precise predictions for the Higgs boson at the Large Hadron Collider (LHC) at **CERN**.